Published 24 Aug 2022

 - Use a good hotel site inspection checklist

-Use an inspection checklist to guide you in your evaluation.
-Remove the hassle of conducting inspections using the traditional pen-and-paper system.
-Use a reliable audit app like iAuditor, which does not just make inspections faster to perform, but also allows you to backup your data and email it in seconds to anyone.
-By using your device’s camera, you can take pictures so you don’t miss the important stuff.
-You can create your own templates easily or utilize a variety of ready-to-use audit template on the public library free of charge.
+Eliminate the hassle of conducting inspections using the traditional pen-and-paper system.
+Use a reliable checklist and site inspection app like iAuditor by SafetyCulture, which not only promotes efficient inspections but also allows automatic backup of your data for easy retrieval when you review and submit reports later.
+By using your device’s camera, you can take pictures so you don’t miss the minute but important details of your site inspections.
+You can easily create your own templates or utilize a variety of ready-to-use site inspection templates from the public library free of charge.
+With iAuditor you can:

 This Venue Inspection Checklist can be used by event planners to ensure that a prospective venue adheres to accepted safety protocols.
 Check if evacuation plans are displayed, fire extinguishers are available, and entry, stairways, and egress points are clear of obstructions.